DuckieNukeEm/HCAPForestModel/README.md

   This repository is host the R script to perform the analysis so that it may be reviewed and corrected by others.

+Note about setup:
+  HCAPForestModel.R is used to set the working directory to a diffrent location than what is currently specified in RStudio.
+HCAPForestModel.R is saved in c:/scripts/R and the main R script will look for it and execute it.
+IF it can't find it, it will just use what the default working directory is.